alandiaz08/e2e-symphony-challenge/README.md

   <img src="images/genai.png" width="800" height="250"/>
 </p>

-e2e-genai-tests is a TypeScript-based Playwright project that uses the Page Object Model to test Orchestra page.
+e2e-genai-tests is a TypeScript-based Playwright project that uses the Page Object Model to test GenAi page.
 This project currently serves as a proof of concept for automated testing using Playwright.

 ## 🛠️ Prerequisites